Butler's block seals Florida State's OT win over No. 6 Duke

 Associated Press

-Florida State (11-5, 5-2 Atlantic Coast Conference) let a nine-point lead slip away in regulation and needed Evans’ driving layup high off the glass with 2 seconds left to send the game to overtime.
+Florida State (11-5, 5-2 Atlantic Coast Conference) led by nine in the second half but ended up needing Evans’ driving layup high off the glass with 2 seconds left to send the game to overtime.
 The Seminoles held on for their first win over a ranked Duke team since Jan.
-10, 2017.
+10, 2017, and their 14th win over an AP Top 25 team in the last four seasons.

+“I thought our effort was at a level 5 tonight, offensively and defensively,” Florida State coach Leonard Hamilton said.
+“It took a tremendous effort on our kids’ part.”

 Caleb Mills had 16 of his 18 points in the second half and overtime for Florida State, which won its fourth straight game.
-Butler scored 14 points, and Naheem McLeod had a season-best nine points and seven rebounds for the Seminoles.
+Butler, a freshman, scored a career-high 14 points, and Naheem McLeod had season highs of nine points and seven rebounds for the Seminoles.

+Paolo Banchero had 20 points and 12 rebounds, the fourth straight game the freshman has scored 20 or more, and Mark Williams had 15 points and seven rebounds for Duke (14-3, 4-2).

-Duke trailed 59-50 with 6:53 remaining, but a 3-pointer by Moore kicked off a furious rally by the Blue Devils, who went ahead 67-65 on Mark Williams’ dunk with 30 seconds to go.
-Banchero scored seven points during the closing stretch and assisted on two dunks by Williams, who finished with 15 points.
-Moore scored 13 points.
+Duke trailed 59-50 with 6:53 remaining, but a 3-pointer by Moore kicked off a furious rally by the Blue Devils, who went ahead 67-65 on Williams’ dunk with 30 seconds to go.
+Banchero scored seven points during the closing stretch and assisted on two dunks by Williams.
+Moore finished with 13 points.

+“That was just a tremendous basketball game,” Duke coach Mike Krzyzewski said.
+“Two teams that just played their hearts out.
+I thought it was the most physical game we’ve been in.”

+Butler made 5 of 8 shots from the floor and 3 of 4 from 3-point range.

 THE TAKEAWAY